Raicuparta/ow-mod-template/README.md

 #### uniqueName

 The unique ID of your mod.
-Must match `<ModUniqueName>` in `.csproj.user`.
 Can be anything really, as long as it isn't already taken by another mod.
 You can search for your `uniqueName` in the [mod database](https://raw.githubusercontent.com/Raicuparta/ow-mod-db/master/database.json) if you wanna make sure it isn't already in use.

 #### version